mastodon-sc/mastodon-documentation/docs/partC/tomancak/spatialtrackmatching.md

 Note: Cells or tracks without divisions are ignored by the plugin.

-## Installation

-The plugin is included in the **"Mastodon-Tomancak"** collection of plugins for Mastodon.
-To install it in Fiji, activate the update sites: **Mastodon** and **Mastodon-Tomancak**.\
-(For help read the guide on [how to follow an update site](https://imagej.net/update-sites/following).)

 ## Usage

-First make sure to have the update sites installed and restart Fiji.

 To use the plugin:
 1. Open two Mastodon datasets containing stereotypically developing embryos.\